 The project to make the station universally accessible follows in the wake of the decision to build a new underground garage beyond Côte-Vertu station.
 That project will enable us to increase the number of parking spaces for métro cars.

-In order to carry out that major project, Côte-Vertu station will be closed for about eleven weeks in summer 2018.
+In order to carry out that major project, the Côte-Vertu station will eventually have to be closed temporarily.
 But before shutting down that station, we will add elevators at Du Collège station to make transportation as easy as ever for you.
 As such, your transit experience will be enhanced while work is being carried out.

 Two elevators will be built into the north side entryway.
 The first will link the entrance at street level to the mezzanine below and the Côte-Vertu train platform, with the second one taking you directly to the Montmorency train platform.